-If you’ve got wheels, wanderlust and a spot of time, start your engines.
-From the sunny shores of Portugal to the darkest dungeons of Dracula’s castle in Transylvania, the following itineraries can be easily combined, shortened or altered to suit your wayfaring tastes.
-Here are 10 of the best road trips in Europe.
+If you've got wheels, wanderlust and a spot of time, a road trip in Europe offers the chance to see the continent at a more relaxed pace.
+From the sunny shores of Portugal to the dungeons of Dracula's castle in Transylvania, the following itineraries can be easily combined, shortened or altered to suit your wayfaring tastes.
+And the great news is that there couldn't be a safer way to travel during Covid-19 (though be sure to check all local regulations before setting off).
+Here are 9 of the best road trips in Europe.